dortje/R_Getting_Cleaning_Data_Assignment/codebook.md

 subject - the number of the subject as int between 1 and 30

 The other variables are all the means (mean) and standard deviations (std) from the features of the accelerometer and gyroscope 3-axial raw signals.
 (The second data set
-*activity_measurements_mean.csv* gives the average per subject and activity for all those stds and means of the measurements)
+*activity_measurements_mean.txt* gives the average per subject and activity for all those stds and means of the measurements)

 Folowing is an explanation of the feature measurements:
 All features starting with t are time domain signals with noise already been removed.